 Singapore's adaptation plans included measures such as raising the minimum land reclamation level in Singapore in 2011 from 3 m to 4 m above mean sea level; some key infrastructure such as the new terminal of its international airport which is under construction is built at even higher platform levels.
-To mitigate flood risks from more intense rainfall, the design standards for stormwater drains have been
+To mitigate flood risks from more intense rainfall, the design standards for stormwater drains have been increased, and the government is investing heavily into upgrading and maintaining the drainage system.

-Coastal protection will be a long-term and large-scale endeavour for Singapore-one that could cost SGD 100 billion (USD 72.5 billion) or more over the next 50 to 100 years.
+Coastal protection will be a long-term and largescale endeavour for Singapore-one that could cost SGD 100 billion (USD 72.5 billion) or more over the next 50 to 100 years.
 The government is considering various potential responses, including nature-based solutions such as using mangroves as barriers to inundation, as well as engineering approaches like building polders (tracts of land lying below sea level) along Singapore's eastern coast, or even reclaiming a series of offshore islands there.